We Take You Inside to Show You MTC’s Difference in Detention

 With all the recent media coverage about immigration policy, we thought it was important to take a minute and tell you about MTC’s involvement with Immigration and Customs Enforcement or ICE and to show you MTC’s approach in detention.
 You can also read a statement about our involvement with ICE here.

-MTC operates three detention centers for ICE.
-[Since this story was posted, MTC opened a fourth detention center in southern Texas.
-We will update this story with more information about this additional facility in the near future.]
+MTC operates five detention centers for ICE.
 While none of them house any children or minors, we wanted to show you what life is like for adult detainees inside MTC-operated detention centers.